Ireland for Kids

 - Bacon and Cabbage: slices of boiled bacon are served with cabbage and potatoes

-- Colcannon: This is traditional Irish dish and is quite a simple potato mash mixed with shredded kale.
+- Colcannon: This is a traditional Irish dish and simply is made with mashed potatoes that have been mixed with shredded kale.
 The four main ingredients are: potatoes, butter, milk and kale.

-- Irish Stew: the typical Irish stew is mainly made with either lamb or beef meat and consists of a thick stew made with onions, carrots and potatoes, fresh herbs and spices.
+- Irish Stew: the typical Irish stew is mainly made with either lamb or beef meat.
+Irish stew consists of a thick soup made with onions, carrots and potatoes, fresh herbs and spices.

-- Soda bread: The typical Irish bread is handmade but does not use yeast but baking soda instead.
-The soda bread has a cross cut on top - whether people believe this is to let the devil out or the fairies out, it is helping the dough to rise during the baking process.
+- Soda bread: The typical Irish bread is prepared with baking soda instead of yeast.
+The soda bread has a cross cut on top - whether people believe this is to let the devil or the fairies out, it is helping the dough to rise during the baking process.